SamTaylor92/-2024-Q3-Data-Engineer-Project-Dead-by-Daylight/README.md

 ## Overview

 This project focuses on building an **ETL pipeline** for **Dead by Daylight** game data.
 The pipeline processes data from various game entities such as characters, perks, maps, addons, and match details.
-Using **Databricks** and **Apache Spark**, we designed the pipeline to transform, clean, and load data into structured formats that support game balancing analysis, player performance tracking, and game element ratings.
+Using **python** and **VS Code**, we designed the pipeline to transform, clean, and load data into structured formats that support game balancing analysis, player performance tracking, and game element ratings.

-The data is sourced from [Dennis Reep's Dead by Daylight website](https://dennisreep.nl/dbd/), and integrated into a database designed to store, manage, and analyze key elements for decision-making around the game.
+The data is scraped (with permission) from [Dennis Reep's Dead by Daylight website](https://dennisreep.nl/dbd/), and integrated into a database designed to store, manage, and analyze key elements for decision-making around the game.

 <div align="center">
     <img src="https://github.com/user-attachments/assets/102c63d3-70e5-46b7-b318-33c8b0b3601b" alt="dbd">